Travel Guide Customize Your Trip

 Thorong la pass

 You will be thrilled to see the beauty of Annapurna I, Annapurna II, Annapurna IV, and Dhaulagiri.
-Also Fishtail, Manaslu, Gangapurna, Tilicho peak as well as Tukuche Peak, and many other mountains.
+Also, Fishtail, Manaslu, Gangapurna, Tilicho Peak, Tukuche Peak, and many other mountains.
 This trek starts from a low elevation and slowly gains height.
-The trail is at a distance of at least 200m from Manang valley.
+The trail is at a distance of at least 200m from Manang Valley.
 While going through the Thorong La pass, you will see Buddhist monasteries, Chame, Pisang, and Manang.

-Thorong la pass Trekking touches the edge of the Tibetan plateau.
-Therefore The length of the Thorong la pass is 160-230 km (100-145 mi).
-Thorong la pass trip starts from Beshisahar to Thorong valley.
-You will observe the stunning view of the beautiful mountains and landscape.
+Thorong La Pass Trekking touches the edge of the Tibetan plateau.
+Therefore, the Thorong la Pass length is 160-230 km (100-145 mi).
+Thorong la Pass trip starts from Beshisahar and goes to Thorong Valley.
+You will enjoy stunning views of the beautiful mountains and landscape.

-When you will reach Yak Kharka, you will see the magnificent view of Chulu west and throng Phedi.
-You should be highly prepared for this trek frequent changes in weather with high winds can occur.
-The range high viewpoint camp is located between moraine slopes and Yakwakang.
-However, the route to the thrang high viewpoint camp can be steep and rugged.
-You will get to visit and observe the village around the throng la pass area.
+When you reach Yak Kharka, you will see the magnificent view of Chulu West and throng Phedi.
+It would help if you were highly prepared for this trek.
+Frequent changes in weather with high winds can occur.
+The range High Viewpoint camp is located between Moraine slopes and Yakwakang.
+However, the Thrang High Viewpoint camp route can be steep and rugged.
+You will visit and observe the village around the Throng La Pass area.

-Most Gurung people living in Thorung la pass region
+Most Gurung people living in the Thorung la Pass region

 They write in script on the flags.
 You will be enjoying the desert-like plateau throughout the way.
 The subtropical forests are full of medicinal herbs like Panchamle and pathways.
-Form in recent years, many constructional activities are being done along the trail.
-So you will not face many problems while trekking and you can enjoy this trip to the fullest.
+In recent years, many construction activities have been done along the trail.
+So you will not face many problems while trekking and can enjoy this trip to the fullest.

 The Thorong La Pass Trek includes beautiful views of high mountains such as Mt.
 Dhaulagiri (8167 m), Mt.
 Annapurna 1st (8091 m), Mt.
 Manaslu (8163 m), Mt.
 Nilgiri (7041m), Mt.
 Fishtail, or Mt.
 Machhapuchhre (6998 m), Mt.
 Hiunchuli (6441 m), and also Mt.
 LamjungHimal (6986 m), etc.